meli1230/DEV--Semester-Project/README.md

-# DEV - Semester Project
+# ASP .NET Car Dealership

 ## Overview
 This **ASP.NET Core MVC** project is designed for managing **vehicles, customers, sellers, test drives, and related data**.
 It uses **Entity Framework Core (EF Core) for database operations**, **C# models for structured data**, and supports **CRUD functionalities with user authentication and role-based access control**.